richmahn/en_tn/mat/18/intro.md

 #### Special concepts in this chapter ####

-##### What should you do if "your brother sins against you"? #####
+##### What should Jesus' followers do when other followers sin against them? #####

-In this chapter, Jesus teaches that it is important for his followers to end conflicts among themselves.
-He teaches that the local group of believers should be ready to help this to happen in a way that honors God.
+Jesus taught that his followers must treat each other well and not be angry with each other.
+They should forgive anyone who is sorry for his sin, even if he has committed the same sin before.

-The church is also responsible for encouraging believers to repent if they sin.
+If he is not sorry for his sin, Jesus' followers should speak with him alone or in a small group.
+If he is still not sorry after that, then Jesus' followers can treat him as guilty.
 (See: [[rc://en/tw/dict/bible/kt/repent]] and [[rc://en/tw/dict/bible/kt/sin]])

 ## Links: ##
 * __[Matthew 18:01 Notes](./01.md)__